Summary

 and the individual voter.
 The election supervisor knows how many voters

-cast votes, but has no other information about whether or how a given voter
+cast votes, but has no other information about how a given voter

 voted.